Time-use research

 An example of time-use research.

 Time-use research is an interdisciplinary field of study dedicated to learning how people allocate their time during an average day.
 Work intensity is the umbrella topic that incorporates time use, specifically time poverty.

 The comprehensive approach to time-use research addresses a wide array of political, economic, social, and cultural issues through the use of time-use surveys.
-Surveys provide geographic data and time diaries that volunteers record using GPS technology and time diaries.
+Surveys provide geographic data and time diaries that volunteers record using GPS technology.
 Time-use research investigates human activity inside and outside the paid economy.
 It also looks at how these activities change over time.

+A major U.S. source for time-use research is the American Time Use Survey, which provides nationally representative estimates of how, where, and with whom Americans spend their time.
+It is the only federal survey covering the full range of nonmarket activities, including childcare and volunteering.
+Its public data files include more than 258,000 interviews conducted from 2003 through 2025 and can be linked to Current Population Survey records.